philipturner/swift-colab/README.md

 For an in-depth look at how and why this repository was created, check out the [summary of its history](./Documentation/ColabSupportHistory.md).

 > Parts of this README from here on out are extremely out of date.
 This includes all test notebooks except SwiftPlot.
-I don't feel like updating them because I've had essentially a month of debugging Swift-Colab.
 They mirror how to use Swift-Colab 1.0, but this repository is on version 2.1.
 Furthermore, Swift-Colab is now recognized as the successor to google/swift-jupyter.
 In the future, there will no longer be a notice to look at the old repository for any instructions.

 ## How to run Swift on Google Colaboratory